Top Things to do in Tanzania: Adventures and Experiences Every Traveler Must Try

 4. Conquer Mount Kilimanjaro

-No list of things to do in Tanzania is complete without mentioning the continent's highest peak.
+No list of things to do in Tanzania is complete without mentioning the continent's highest peak, Kilimanjaro.
 Climbing Kilimanjaro is not just a trek; it’s a personal pilgrimage.
 Towering at 5,895 meters (19,341 feet), this free-standing, snow-capped mountain is a true titan.

 The beauty of Kilimanjaro is that it requires no technical climbing skill.
 It’s purely a grueling hike of will, endurance, and proper acclimatization.